webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

 Today, diverse web apps such as games, audio editors, playlist managers, ringtone stores, musicians' utilities, and more have a need for subtlety and finesse in their use of audio, and users deserve&mdash;and have come to expect&mdash;power and flexibility in those apps.

-'''Note:''' The web audio API is not to be confused with the HTML5 <code>&lt;audio&gt;</code> element.
+The web audio API is not to be confused with the HTML5 <code>&lt;audio&gt;</code> element.
 For information on that element, see [http://www.w3.org/wiki/HTML/Elements/audio this W3C article], [http://www.html5rocks.com/en/tutorials/audio/quick/ this HTML5Rocks! tutorial], or [http://www.w3schools.com/tags/tag_audio.asp this W3Schools page].
 As useful as the <code>&lt;audio&gt;</code> element is in terms of encapsulating the load-decode-play sequence (more about that later), it doesn't include capabilities to precisely control sounds, time them, or fine-tune their playback characteristics.
 Enter the ''web audio API''.

 The web audio API is high-level JavaScript interface that is about much more than just playing sounds.
 With it, you can process, synthesize, mix, visualize, filter, and otherwise manipulate audio data with extreme precision to accomplish tasks and achieve results previously found only in high-end commercial audio applications.